 The next NNP Symposium will be April 24-26, 2025, and the schedule is available below.
 You can tune in from home via Zoom, or attend in person at the Central States Convention in Schaumburg, Illinois.

-This page will have the links to join each presentation.
-Come back here about a week before the NNP Symposium and you should see all the links you'll need.
-Each Zoom session will open about five minutes before the scheduled start time so you can go ahead and join.
+The links for all presentations are below.
+Each Zoom session will open about five minutes before the scheduled start time so you can go ahead and join by clicking the link.
 Be sure you're paying attention to time zones so you don't miss a presentation!

 NEBRASKA STATE SHOWCASE